DaniNedo/daninedo.github.io/_posts/2019-07-20-startingSMT8programming.md

 and comes with a Graphical User Interface (GUI) it also comes with a Command Line Interface (CLI), it took me 8 months to realize that and search for the CLI in the folder, don't repeat my mistakes...
-Anyway, be sure to add the folder that contains the CLI to the Path, usually it is `C:\Program Files (x86)\STMicroelectronics\st_toolset\stvp` and verify the installation typing `STVP_CmdLine -version` There's also another tool from ST called [ST-LINK utility](https://www.st.com/en/development-tools/stsw-link004.html) but is is useful only for STM32.
+Anyway, be sure to add the folder that contains the CLI to the Path, and verify the installation typing `STVP_CmdLine -version`.
+There's also another tool from ST called [ST-LINK utility](https://www.st.com/en/development-tools/stsw-link004.html) but is is useful only for STM32.

 Slap yourself on the back because you successfully installed all the necessary